California vape maker Kushy Punch caught making illegal productsDavid DownsOctober 4, 2019

 “We rely on tips and complaints and definitely follow up on everyone.
 We don’t always see and hear everything or have the ability to have inside knowledge,” said the BCC’s Traverso.
 “We’re really encouraged by how we were able to quickly follow up on this complaint and get these products off the street.”

-Leafly will have more on this story as it develops.
-Send tips to Leafly California Bureau Chief David Downs at email@example.com.
+Send industry tips to Leafly California Bureau Chief David Downs at firstname.lastname@example.org.